The Shape of Learning Curves: a Review: Ill-Behaved Learning Curves

 By now, the term (sample-wise) double descent has become a term for the peak in the learning curve for deep neural networks \cite{nakkiran2019deep,Nakkiran2019more}.
 Related terminologies are model-wise double descent, that describe a peak in the plot of performance versus model size, and epoch-wise double descent, that shows a peak in the training curve \cite{nakkiran2019deep}.

-Peaking was first observed for the PFLD \cite{vallet1989linear}.
+Peaking was first observed for the pseudo-Fisher's linear discriminant (PFLD) \cite{vallet1989linear} and has been studied already for quite some time \cite{loog2020brief}.
 The PFLD is the classifier minimizing the squared loss, using minimum-norm or ridgeless linear regression based on the pseudo-inverse.
-PFLD often peaks at $d \approx n$, both for the squared loss and in terms of the classification error.
+PFLD often peaks at $d \approx n$, both for the squared loss and classification error.
 A first theoretical model explaining this behavior in the thermodynamical limit is given in \cite{opper1990ability}.
 In such works, originating from statistical physics, the usual quantity of interest is $\alpha = \tfrac{d}{n}$ that controls the relative sizes for $d$ and $n$ going to infinity \cite{opper1991calculation,watkin1993statistical,engel2001statistical}.

 Raudys and Duin \cite{Raudys1998} investigate this behavior in the finite sample setting where each class is a Gaussian.
 They approximately decompose the generalization error in three terms.
 The first term measures the quality of the estimated means and the second the effect of reducing the dimensionality due to the pseudo-inverse.
 These terms reduce the error when $n$ increases.
 The third term measures the quality of the estimated eigenvalues of the covariance matrix.
 This term increases the error when $n$ increases, because more eigenvalues need to be estimated at the same time if $n$ grows, reducing the quality of their overall estimation.
-These eigenvalues are often small and as the model depends on their inverse, small estimation errors can have a large effect, leading to a large instability \cite{Skurichina1996} and peak in the learning curve around $n \approx d$.
+These eigenvalues are often small and as the model depends on their inverse, small estimation errors can have a large effect, leading to a large instability \cite{skurichina1996stabilizing} and peak in the learning curve around $n \approx d$.
 Using an analysis similar to \cite{Raudys1998}, \cite{Krijthe2016} studies the peaking phenomenon in semi-supervised learning (see \cite{chapelle2010semi}) and shows that unlabeled data can both mitigate or worsen it.